DuncanRitchie/velut/plan.md

       ![Declension table for the noun ‘verbum’, with singular and plural forms for the six grammatical cases](https://github.com/DuncanRitchie/velut-screenshots/blob/main/compressed/wiktionary-declension-table.png)
 - [x] Ensure I can push the inflection-table work to production and _not_ see the inflection-tables on the live website.
 The flat list of forms will continue to be shown if a lemma doesn’t have the `Forms` field. <ins>True as of 2023-05-28.</ins>
 - [x] Decide whether inflection-tables should include encliticized forms. <ins>True as of 2023-05-28 — I’ve made a nice tabs component to switch between enclitics.</ins>
 - [ ] Confirm that, if unencliticized forms are generated that are not in Excel, they are _all_ worthy of being added to velut.
-Seeing the forms in the tables will help with this.
+Seeing the forms in the tables will help with this. <ins>In progress.
+A section on the velut website shows <a href="https://www.velut.co.uk/deexcellation#progress-on-checking-the-inflectors-output">where I’m at in checking the output of the Inflector</a>.</ins>
 - [ ] Implement programmatic handling of ambiguously stressed forms.<br><br>
       What do I mean by this?<br><br>
       Some pairs of lemmata have particular forms that are identical except for the stress.